Silver Lake, Essex County, New Jersey

 Silver Lake is an unincorporated community and census-designated place (CDP) in Essex County, in the U.S. state of New Jersey, that is split between Belleville (with 3,769 of the CDP's residents) and Bloomfield (474 of the total).
 As of the 2010 United States census, the CDP's total population was 4,243.

 Geography

 According to the United States Census Bureau, Silver Lake had a total area of 0.326 square miles (0.845 km^{2}), all of which was land.

 Demographics

+Silver Lake first appeared as a census designated place in the 2010 U.S. census formed from parts of the deleted whole-township Bellville and Bloomfield CDPs.